Understanding Stellar Mass-Metallicity and Size Relations in Simulated Ultra-Faint Dwarf Galaxies: Numerical methodology

 \subsection{Simulation Set Up}

 In this work, we conduct a cosmological hydrodynamic simulation to explore the formation of UFD analogs.
-We utilize a modified version of parallel N-body/smoothed particle hydrodynamics (SPH) code \gadgetthree (\citealp{Springel2001, Springel2005, Schaye2010}).
-The initial conditions are generated using the cosmological initial condition generator, \music (\citealp{Hahn2011}).
+We utilize a modified version of parallel N-body/smoothed particle hydrodynamics (SPH) code \gadgetthree \ (\citealp{Springel2001, Springel2005, Schaye2010}).
+The initial conditions are generated using the cosmological initial condition generator, \music \ (\citealp{Hahn2011}).
 To select a target halo at $z=0$, we initially perform a low-resolution DM-only simulation within a box of $L_{\rm box} = 3.125 \ h^{-1}$ comoving Mpc from $z = 128$ to $z = 0$.
-After selecting isolated UFD analogs at $z = 0$, we apply a zoom-in technique to the regions encompassing the identified UFD analog.
-This approach enables us to generate high-resolution initial conditions, achieving a resolution where $M_{\rm{gas}} \approx 60 \ {\rm{M_{\odot}}}, $ and $M_{\rm{DM}} \approx 370 \ {M_{\odot}}$.
+After identifying isolated UFD analogs at $z=0$, we apply a zoom-in technique to the region surrounding the identified UFD analog.
+This region is determined by particles within $3 \ R_{\rm vir}$ at $z=0$, ensuring that boundary effects in the Lagrangian region do not impact the properties of our target UFD analogs.
+As a result, we generate high-resolution initial conditions, achieving a resolution where $M_{\rm{gas}} \approx 60 \ {\rm{M_{\odot}}}, $ and $M_{\rm{DM}} \approx 300 \ \Msun$.

 We create six initial conditions for isolated UFDs with varying virial masses in the range of $M_{\rm vir} = \rm 10^{8} \sim 10^{9} \ M_{\odot}$.
 In this setup, the total mass of the most massive halo, {\sc Halo6}, is approximately ten times that of the least massive halo, {\sc Halo1}.
 This mass range enables us to investigate how virial mass influences galactic properties such as stellar mass, average metallicity, SFH, and more.
 The detailed properties are provided in Table~\ref{tab:insitu}.
 We set the cosmological parameters as follows, a matter density parameter of $\Omega_{\rm m}=1-\Omega_{\Lambda}=0.265$, a baryon density of $\Omega_{\rm b}=0.0448$, a present-day Hubble expansion rate of $\rm H_{\rm 0}=71\unit{km, s^{-1} Mpc^{-1}}$, a spectral index of $n_{\rm s}=0.963$, and a normalization of $\sigma_8=0.8$ (\citealp{Komatsu2011,planck2016}).
-The adopted softening length in our simulations is $\epsilon_{\rm soft} \sim 20$ physical pc, which remains constant across all redshifts for both DM and baryonic particles.
+The adopted softening length in our simulations is $\epsilon_{\rm soft} \sim 20$ physical pc, which remains constant across all redshifts for both DM and star particles.
 In addition, we use adaptive softening lengths for the gas particles, where the softening length is proportional to the SPH kernel length, with a minimum value of $\epsilon_{\rm gas, min} = 2.8 \ \rm pc$.